-Composition list: Effective up until September 2020 review, all companies in the selection list are ranked by their free-float market capitalization, as of the review cut-off date - within their ICB Industry group.
+Composition list: all companies in the selection list are ranked by their free-float market capitalization, as of the review cut-off date - within their ICB Industry group.
 The six largest stocks from each industry group are selected for the next step of the selection process.
 In case one or more groups are comprised of less than six companies, less than 60 companies are allowed to proceed to the next step of the selection process.